 The National Eucharistic Revival started in 2022 and will be continuing over these next few years, in hopes of restoring and strengthening our faith in Jesus Christ and the Eucharist.
 Together, we are reflecting on the Blessed Sacrament and the importance it holds in our Catholic faith as the precious Body and Blood of our Lord Jesus Christ, given to us as a gift of love and nourishment.
 Through the Eucharist, we are united with Christ and with one another as members of His mystical body, the Church.

-We are currently in the “Year of Diocesan Revival,” working hard in communicating a message of solidarity as we seek to equip parishes with the resources they will need in the months ahead.
-This year, Corpus Christi (the Solemnity of the Most Holy Body and Blood of Christ) takes place on Sunday, June 11, which the Diocese of Owensboro will observe with a procession and celebration led by Bishop Medley.
-This will also be the beginning of the “Year of Parish Revival,” strengthening our liturgical life through faithful celebrations of Mass and Eucharistic Adoration.
+This year, Corpus Christi (the Solemnity of the Most Holy Body and Blood of Christ) took place on Sunday, June 11, which was observed with processions and celebration in many parts of the Diocese of Owensboro.
+This was the beginning of the “Year of Parish Revival,” strengthening our liturgical life through faithful celebrations of Mass and Eucharistic Adoration.
 With a focus on deep reflections through scripture reading, prayer, (both in parish workgroups and as individuals), as well as missions, preaching and organic movements built through the Holy Spirit, this second phase will foster Eucharistic devotion at the parish level.

 This will all lead up to the first National Eucharistic Congress in the United States in almost fifty years, where an estimation of 80,000 Catholics will gather in Indianapolis for a once-in-a-lifetime pilgrimage toward the “source and summit” of our Catholic faith July 17-21, 2024.
 From this journey we will follow with a year of going out on mission “for the life of the world.”